Commonly Abused Drugs

 People involved in the use of illicit drugs tend to talk in code, using different names for their drug of choice, so that eavesdroppers won't know what they are talking about.

-Pictures of Commonly Abused Drugs
+Photos of Commonly Abused Drugs

 If you found illegal drugs in your child's room, would you be able to recognize it?
 Would you know the difference between harmless allergy medication and dangerous stimulants or sedatives?